-‘Away from the Western Front’ is a two year project (2017-2019) funded by the Heritage Lottery Fund, with additional grants from the British Institute for the Study of Iraq (Gertrude Bell Memorial) and the Centre for Hidden Histories.
-The project is being run by the ‘Away from the Western Front’, a registered charity.
+‘Away from the Western Front’ was a registered Charitable Incorporated Organisation (number 1167582), established in 2016 and dissolved in 2019.
+Most of the activities represented on this website took place as part of a two year project (2017 – 2019) funded by the Heritage Lottery Fund, with additional grants from the British Institute for the Study of Iraq (Gertrude Bell Memorial) and the Centre for Hidden Histories.

 Why ‘Away from the Western Front’?

 The Western Front has remained the main focus for European commemoration of the First World War but the campaigns which took place away from the Western Front allow us to place the war in a global context, in which several empires grappled for world power and influence, leading to a major reorganisation of the international political situation in the years following the war.
 Britain’s part in this, its attempts to safeguard its place on the world stage and the consequences of this are as important as any European outcomes.
 A central aim of the ‘Away from the Western Front’ project has been to understand what made the conflict a World War.

 Why is it still important today?

 Most of the campaigns featured in the project took place in areas which are now beset with political, religious and social unrest.
 The roots of many of the problems in the Middle East can be traced back to the First World War: the struggle for control of the Mesopotamian oil fields; the establishment of the state of Israel in Palestine; the rise of Muslim fundamentalism in areas formerly overseen by an Ottoman caliph within a tolerant Ottoman secular state; the arbitrary redrawing of borders on political, not social and ethnic lines, leading to displacement and repression.
 The recent increase in the number of refugees and asylum seekers fleeing to Europe puts this into a highly relevant contemporary perspective.

 Which campaigns took place away from the Western Front?